wozitech/equalExperts/README.md

 * By 16:38 [73 mins]; exchange rates service implemented, with a fixed USD to EUR exchangate rate and unit tests, and integrated with controller; all unit and integration tests now pass.
 * By 16:49 [83 mins]; step 2 - extended integration tests for step 2, including adding additional validation error expectations
 * By 17:10 [94 mins] step 2 - provided implementation for step 2
+* By 17:14 [98 mins] Updated README with the instructions to run step 1 and step 2.